 NPR Stories

-I currently work as an Associate Producer in NPR’s Content Ops team.
+I currently work as an Associate Producer on NPR’s Content Ops team.
 I have a wide range of experience across the newsroom, working for the Newscast team, and as an Associate Producer at NPR’s All Things Considered, where I produced daily radio news stories for the broadcast show and episodes of the Consider This Podcast.

 Here are a sample of stories I have worked on at NPR.
 I have been responsible for a variety of assignments and tasks including researching, pitching, pre-interviewing sources, writing scripts, producing, mixing audio, and in-studio production work.